-- 5. From the System Management Console tree, click on DAServer Manager. - 6.
-Click on Local Domain, then Local Node. - Under the Local Node, the DAServer name is ArchestrA.DASABTCP.1.
+- 6. Click on Local Domain, then Local Node. - Under the Local Node, the DAServer name is ArchestrA.DASABTCP.3.

 Note See the DAServer Manager Online Help for general information about working in this snap-in environment.

 7. Before the DAServer is started, the device hierarchy must first be built to establish communications to each of the controllers.